Louisville vs. SMU odds, prediction, time: 2026 college basketball picks for Feb. 17 from advanced model

 SportsLine's model simulated the Louisville Cardinals vs. SMU Mustangs and revealed its Tuesday college basketball picks for this ACC matchup

 Tipoff is at 7 p.m.
 ET from the Moody Coliseum in Dallas.
-Louisville prevailed 88-74 when these teams met on Jan.
-31. The Cardinals are 3.5-point favorites in the latest SMU vs. Louisville odds from DraftKings Sportsbook, while the over/under for total points scored is 166.5.
+The Cardinals are 4.5-point favorites in the latest SMU vs. Louisville odds from DraftKings Sportsbook, while the over/under for total points scored is 166.5.
 Before making any Louisville vs. SMU picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: